 Northwest provides a convenient solution.
 Sign up for our Minnesota registered agent service, and we will be the ones stuck to our desks all day waiting for lawsuits that might never come.
 And if or when we do receive official state mail for your nonprofit, we will scan it and send it to you on the day we received it.

 Get a Federal EIN from the IRS

 Your nonprofit corporation will need an employer identification number (FEIN or EIN) to apply for federal and state tax exemptions.
-You can apply directly to the IRS online or by phone, or you can add our helpful EIN service for an additional fee when you hire Northwest.
+You can apply directly to the IRS online, or you can add our helpful EIN service for an additional fee when you hire Northwest.